• Skip to primary navigation

 So you have the chicken/turkey and stuffing served together instead of separately, as most of us do for Thanksgiving.
 (It helps to stretch the meat so the meal is not as expensive.)

 My mom used to stuff her turkey with some of the dressing before she roasted it.
-When the turkey was finished, she removed the stuffing and the meat and added more stuffing to make a big roaster full of Amish roast.
+Then when the turkey was finished, she removed the stuffing and the meat and added more stuffing to make a big roaster full of Amish roast (called Roasht in PA Dutch).

 You can use chicken or turkey to make this Amish stuffing.
 My mom always used turkey for her roasht, but she was usually feeding a crowd of people and needed more meat.